Prometheus-X-association/lrs-gateway/docs/design-document.md

 Why?

-- Contract between PTX and the LMS authorizing export of user data
+- Contract between PLRS and the LMS authorizing export of user data

 What?